kubernetes-sigs/kubespray/docs/centos8.md

 # CentOS 8 and derivatives

-CentOS 8 / Oracle Linux 8 / AlmaLinux 8 ship only with iptables-nft (ie without iptables-legacy similar to RHEL8)
+CentOS 8 / Oracle Linux 8 / AlmaLinux 8 / Rocky Linux 8 ship only with iptables-nft (ie without iptables-legacy similar to RHEL8)
 The only tested configuration for now is using Calico CNI You need to add `calico_iptables_backend: "NFT"` or `calico_iptables_backend: "Auto"` to your configuration.